 You see…

-By crossbreeding certain “popular” dog breeds, responsible dog breeders are often able to reduce or minimize many of the inheritable diseases that are common within these two breeds by being combined.
-This is because many of the inheritable diseases found in today’s popular dog breeds are linked to “recessive” genes, so by adding new “genetic material” into the breeding pool, many of these “recessive diseases” can be eliminated.
+By crossbreeding certain “popular” dog breeds, responsible dog breeders can often reduce or minimize many of the inheritable diseases common within these two breeds by being combined.
+This is because many of the inheritable conditions found in today’s popular dog breeds are linked to “recessive” genes, so by adding new “genetic material” into the breeding pool, many of these “recessive diseases” can be eliminated.

-Many of these “designer dogs” or “hybrid dogs” may have their detractors, we here at IndulgeYourPet actually support this trend, provided that the breeders choosing to create these puppies love and care for all of their creations, because sometimes you can get really “weird” looking puppies when you choose to “mix and match” very different dog breeds together.
+So, while many of these “designer dogs” or “hybrid dogs” may have their detractors, we here at IndulgeYourPet support this trend, provided that the breeders choosing to create these puppies love and care for all of their creations because sometimes you can get really “weird” looking puppies when you choose to “mix and match” very different dog breeds together.

 Which is fine by us…